Quantum-coherent mixtures of causal relations: Supplementary Notes

 where $\vec{\sigma}$ is the vector of Pauli observables and the Bloch vector $\hat{n}$ specifies the eigenbasis on which we dephase.
 The dephasing effectively reduces the qubits $B,D,E$, and $F$ to classical binary variables, which we denote $b,d,e,f$, and reduces the map $\mathcal{E}_{BF|DE}$ to a conditional probability distribution $P(bf|de)$: letting $\ket{b}$ denote the elements of a preferred basis of $\mathcal{H}_B$ -- namely, the eigenbasis of $\hat n_B \cdot \vec{\sigma}$ --, and similarly for $F$, $D$ and $E$, we can write

-The dephasing on $E$ also effectively reduces $C$ to a classical binary variable, which we denote $c$, since $C$ is only related to other variables in the problem via $E$.
-Substituting Eq.~\ref{eq:classical gate} into Eq.~\ref{eq:general causal map}, we find that the causal map takes the form
+The dephasing on $E$ also effectively reduces $C$ to a classical binary variable, since $C$ is only related to other variables in the problem via $E$.
+We denote this variable by $c$ and the corresponding preferred basis (which generally depends on the initial joint state $\rho_{CE}$) by $\ket{c}$.
+Substituting supplementary equation~\ref{eq:classical gate} into supplementary equation~\ref{eq:general causal map}, we find that the causal map takes the form

 Note that, since the prescription for deriving the causal map $\mathcal{E}_{CB|D}$ from $ \mathcal{E}_{BF|DE}$ and $\rho_{CE}$ involves tracing out system $F$, we find this form of the causal map independently of whether we actually apply dephasing on $F$: dephasing on $D$, $E$ and $B$ is sufficient.